E-commerce

 According to the documentation, from the Partner Dashboard: Sales > Leads to submit and track; Sales > Referrals for the history of successful referrals.

-Are the statuses the same for Plus and POS?
+Are the statuses identical for Plus and POS?

-The Help Center provides a common table with nuances by column: read the row that matches your lead type.
+The Help Center presents a common table with nuances by column: read the line that corresponds to your lead type.

-What does the 90-day timeframe mentioned for Plus forms mean?
+What does the 90-day deadline mentioned for Plus forms mean?

-The terms indicate that forms may expire if the lead is not qualified within this timeframe; beyond that, resubmission may be required for eligibility: always check the current text on the how-to-earn page.
+The terms indicate that forms may expire if the lead is not qualified within that time; beyond that, resubmission may be required for eligibility: always check the up-to-date text on the how-to-earn page.

-How much do you earn on a Plus sale assisted by sales after July 2025?
+How much do you receive on a Plus sale assisted by sales after July 2025?

-The documentation indicates a one-time payment of USD 2,500 for net new sales-assisted contracts signed from July 1, 2025, according to the listed conditions (replacing an older recurring revenue-share framework for this scenario).
-Check exceptions, currencies, and payout timelines on the official page.
+The documentation indicates a one-time payment of USD 2,500 for net new sales-assisted contracts signed from the July 1, 2025, according to the listed terms (replacing an older recurring revenue-sharing framework for this scenario).
+Check the exceptions, currencies, and payout timing on the official page.

 What is the “upgrade invitation” for Plus?

-For a merchant already on Shopify, if eligible, you can send an upgrade invitation with a personalized message; the owner receives an email linking to the terms.
-This flow is distinct from a longer case requiring full sales qualification.
+For a merchant already on Shopify, if they are eligible, you can send an upgrade invitation with a custom message; the owner receives an email about the terms.
+This flow is separate from a long deal requiring full sales qualification.

-It does not change Shopify rules, but it can improve the satisfaction of merchants you support after launch: fewer repetitive tickets, better conversion on the client’s site.
+It does not change Shopify's rules, but it can improve the satisfaction of the merchants you support after launch: fewer repetitive tickets, better conversion on the client's site.

 March 25, 2026